The Original Matchamisu = Matcha Tiramisu

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 What’s Matchamisu?
-It’s a matcha green tea tiramisu!
+It’s a matcha tiramisu!
 This matcha tiramisu recipe is THE original and the best.

 Matchamisu Matcha Tiramisu photo